JamesGJ5-Learning-To-Code/memory-card/plans.md

 4. DONE In Deck, before mounting, set state of imagesInOrder as that passed in via props
 5. DONE In MemoryGame, before mounting, set state of imagesClickedThisRound as that passed in via props
-6. In MemoryGame, before mounting, set state of highScore as that passed in via props
+6. DONE In MemoryGame, before mounting, set state of highScore as that passed in via props

 6. In Deck, instead of accessing the props in makeCardList, access imagesInOrder
 7. In Deck, write a method that randomises the state of imagesInOrder (don't mutate the state, reassign it to a randomised version of the previous state)